FRSOURCE/frs-replace/README.md

 <read-file> | frs-replace a b | <next-command>
 ```

-### 8. Both pipe & options styles can be mixed together, here - getting input from `i` argument and passing output down the stream to next command
+### 8. Both pipe & options styles can be mixed together, here - getting input from `-i` argument and passing output down the stream to the `<next-command>`

 #### 8.1 CLI